hallidev/AudioParticlesVRBuilds/README.md

 Effect #4:
 Left/Right trigger emits particles.
 Swipe up on touchpad does mass repel.
 Clicking down touchpad turns on black hole.
 Use grips on both controllers and move closer/further apart to scale.
 Moving left controller through particles coalesces.
 Moving right controller through particles repels.
 This is the effect currently being worked on.

+**Instructions for AudioParticlesVR-alpha-v1.0.3:

+Effect #1:

+Trigger activates repel on each controller.
+It's pressure sensitive, so the harder you press, the bigger the repel.
+Touchpad up button turns off the attractors on each hand.
+Particles will come to rest if you hold it down.